PARC/ai-ethics/AIJ-funding-proposal.md

 # Launching an institutional AI Ethics Committee

 Following is a proposal in response to the AIJ call for funding opportunities for promoting AI research.
-We propose a workshop to discuss ethical concerns related to AI development and how organizations can form their own committees to help researchers review projects for potential ethical concerns and possible unintended negative impact.
-A small team of researchers at PARC recently went through the exercise of forming a committee, defining its mission, and developing the tools to be used in the ethics review of projects.
+We propose a workshop to discuss how organizations can form their advisory committees to help researchers review projects for potential ethical concerns and possible unintended negative impact.
+A small team of researchers at PARC recently went through the exercise of forming a committee, defining its mission, and developing the tools to be used in the ethical review of projects.
 The workshop agenda will include the PARC AI ethics committee describing the motivations and the process they followed to organize the PARC committee.
 We will include other organizations who have recently gone through similar steps as well as invited academics who focus on ethics and technology.

 ## _New or recurrent?_
 This proposal describes a new activity.
 Much of the current discussion about